iris-hep/iris-hep.github.io/pages/docs/webdev.md

 bundle exec rake checkall
 ```

 If you are not familiar with it, `rake` is short for "Ruby make".
 The `clean` and `clobber` targets are available (the later removes the Inspire-HEP cache as well).
+You can see all available tasks with `bundle exec rake --tasks`.
 You can also run `bundle exec jekyll ...` directly.

 ### Using `pixi`